 New York surrogacy laws: surrogacy agreements recently approved

 New York has recently changed courses with respect to surrogacy contracts.
-The Child-Parent Security Act (CPSA) will take effect on February 15, 2021 and amends various laws establishing the statutory framework for assisted reproduction and legal parentage.
-The CPSA is new, detailed, and complex — all the more reason to lawyer up.
+The Child-Parent Security Act (CPSA) took effect on February 15, 2021 and amended various laws establishing the statutory framework for assisted reproduction and legal parentage.
+The CPSA is detailed, and complex — all the more reason to lawyer up.
 In fact, parties to New York surrogacy agreements must be represented by separate legal counsel, just like in California.

 Here are a few highlights:

 The CPSA only applies to gestational surrogacy.
 Traditional compensated surrogacy agreements are still prohibited.

 Under the CPSA, married as well as unmarried couples can obtain a court order declaring them legal parents, same-sex and different sex couples alike.

 A surrogacy agreement will need to meet certain criteria to be enforceable.
 For instance, the surrogate’s rights must be protected including: the right to make all health and welfare decisions regarding herself and the pregnancy, the right to terminate, reduce or continue the pregnancy, and the right to request and receive counseling to be paid for by intended parents among others.